crisnapatel/Pragrammatic-Interaction/README.md

 # Pragrammatic Interaction

 A collection of Python, Perl, and Bash scripts for processing molecular dynamics simulation data and trajectories.
-Each objective has its own directory with related scripts and utilities.

 ## Project Structure